 Don isn’t a fan of all the things on the top of the cabinets, but I’m partly hiding our exhaust vent that I still need to paint white.

 The thing I would like to have less cluttered is the fridge, but I just can’t part with those pictures.
 I don’t like hanging personal pictures on the wall, but I don’t mind them on the fridge.

 The fridge is full of L’s important papers from school once school starts again anyway, so I might as well also have my favorite photos on there.

 Behind that large poster is our powder room.

 In this picture you can see the powder room door on the left and the door to get to our backyard, which also has a window for extra light.

 This vintage table with two IKEA chairs and a Target stool is another DIY project I’ll tackle eventually: I want to paint the table and chairs white with chalk paint, and I’m on the lookout for a nicer cart.

 So this is it!
-Our little farmhouse kitchen at the Blue Cottage.
-Just perfect for the three of us.
+My little farmhouse kitchen at the Blue Cottage.

 I need your input on the crate/shelving situation!
 Leave me a comment with the option you’d vote for: crates or open shelving?